-A perk of being a travel writer is getting to rest my “pretty head” at fancy design hotels from time to time, forgoing my usual stay at a hostel.
-And the moment I walked into my duplex business suite at La Prima Fashion Hotel in Budapest and took in the beautiful space (not to mention the box of chocolates and sweet welcome note they left me), I squealed with delight.
+A perk of being a travel writer is getting to rest my “pretty head” at fancy-design hotels from time to time, forgoing my usual stay at a hostel.
+The moment I walked into my duplex business suite at La Prima Fashion Hotel in Budapest and took in the beautiful space (not to mention the box of chocolates and sweet welcome note they left me), I squealed with delight.
 All I could think was “I looooooveeeee my job!”

 A Review Of La Prima Fashion Hotel In Budapest Hungary

 The suite was sexy.
 Smouldering hot actually.
-La Prima Fashion Hotel pulls out all the stops when it comes to design – tastefully decorated in warm, welcoming colours with blue accents appearing on the wall paper, pillows, and even the art.
+La Prima Fashion Hotel pulls out all the stops when it comes to design – tastefully decorated in warm, welcoming colors with blue accents appearing on the wallpaper, pillows, and even the art.

 Pretty romantic right?
-You know me, the ever solo female traveller – I’m comfortable romancing myself alone around Europe.
+You know me, the ever-solo female traveler – I’m comfortable romancing myself alone around Europe.
 Lucky for me, it just happened that I did not make my journey to Budapest alone that weekend.
-So the tub was enjoyed more than once for long bubble filled soaks complete with champagne and a cigar.
+So the tub was enjoyed more than once for long bubble-filled soaks complete with champagne and a cigar.

 I highly recommend the 4-star La Prima Fashion Hotel – you even can say it’s “cherylhoward.com approved.”
-Not only are the rooms beautiful, they’re also reasonably priced starting at about €90 per night.
-The hotel is also centrally located with lots of shopping/eating options in the area and is a 5 minute walk to the Danube.
+Not only are the rooms beautiful, but they’re also reasonably priced starting at about €90 per night.
+The hotel is also centrally located with lots of shopping/eating options in the area and is a 5-minute walk to the Danube.